LucasDelfino92/morrowindsharp/btb.md

     Addresses conflicts with Ruffin Vangarr Armors Integrated.
   - [X] 07 Area Effect Projectiles Integrated Patch Addresses leveled list conflicts with Area Effect Projectiles Integrated.

+> ℹ️ Note that **06 Oriental Ebony Weapons Integrated Patch** isn't necessary as the **BTBGI Loot Patch** we installed earlier supersedes this patch, not only solving conflicts between leveled lists but also adjusting the player level necessary for the weapons to spawn.

 [**Economy Adjuster Adjustments**](https://www.nexusmods.com/morrowind/mods/47130)
 Increases the penalties for crime.